Christ Church Cathedral, Christchurch: Reinstatement work and abandonment

-The new plans include a museum and visitor centre, with cafe, to the north, and an office building with parish hall to the south.
+The new plans include a museum and visitor centre, with a cafe, to the north, and an office building with parish hall to the south.

-The plans necessitate for the Citizens' War Memorial to be removed.
-It will be moved to the site of the old police kiosk and be reinstalled for ANZAC Day 2022; for this to happen the police kiosk was demolished.
+The plans required the Citizens' War Memorial to be removed to the site of the old police kiosk; for this to happen the kiosk was demolished.
+The memorial minus the bronze figures was completed by end of November 2022.